ryan-roemer/sphinx-bootstrap-theme/_sources/README.txt

 Bootstrap
 ---------
-The theme uses Twitter Bootstrap v2.3.1 and jQuery v.1.9.1.
+The theme offers Twitter Bootstrap v2.x and v3.x, both of which rely on jQuery v.1.9.x.
 As the jQuery that Bootstrap wants can radically depart from the jQuery Sphinx internal libraries use, the library from this theme is integrated via ``noConflict()`` as ``$jqTheme``.

 You can override any static JS/CSS files by dropping different versions in your Sphinx "_static" directory.